phunc20/ferrari_morning_dance/README.md

   then your debug/logging message from inside the function should look like `echo "this is a logging message" >&2` (because otherwise the function's stdout will be messed up.)

+## Questions to LLMs
+Hey, I have written this Bash script to help my aunt's dancing room to play randomly dancing songs according to some fixed order of dance types (to be precise, "tango" "chachacha" "waltz" "jitterbug" "tango" "chachacha" "waltz" "jitterbug" "rumba").

+Could you help me improve this script by suggesting me places where I can modify, e.g. to improve the speed/efficiency of execution, better refactoring, better logging, etc.

+Below is my script btw triple ticks: